LarsChrWiik/CE888_LarsWiik/README.md

 ### About the dataset.
-images_background contains 30 alphabets, which is used for training. images_evaluation contains 20 alphabets, which is used for evaluation. images_background_small1 and images_background_small2 are subsets of th dataset and is not needed.
+images_background contains 30 alphabets, which is used for training. images_evaluation contains 20 alphabets, which is used for evaluation. images_background_small1 and images_background_small2 are subsets of the original dataset and is not needed.

 ## Labs